aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ```

-In that example, both returned 0.
+In that example, both returned `0`.

 Now suppose a different developer implemented a subclass, such as `Circle`, and they weren't clear that the initial developer of the `Shape` class intended those two methods to be overridden to provide an implementation.
-Then, they would leave those unimplemented, and we would suddenly find circles with circumferences and areas equal to zero.
+Then, they would leave those unimplemented and we would suddenly find circles with circumferences and areas equal to zero.

 ----

 ## Demo: Abstract Classes (10 min)

-To prevent this sort of communication breakdown, the developer of the `Shape` class can mark the class as an **abstract class**.
+To prevent this sort of communication breakdown, the developer of the `Shape` class can mark it as an **abstract class**.
 Abstract classes allow us to define abstract methods that **force** the developer to define an implementation.
 If they don't, the Java compiler will throw an error.

 An abstract method can **only** be defined in an abstract class.
-To define an abstract class, put `abstract` before the keyword `class`:
+To define an abstract class, put `abstract` before the `class` keyword:

 ```java
 public abstract class Shape {